Voicing your concern

 If you want to complain about what’s in an advertisement you can approach:

-- the Advertising Standards Bureau (ASB) for complaints about billboards, in print, on television, or on the radio.
+- the Ad Standards for complaints about billboards, in print, on television, or on the radio.
 You can complain in writing to the ASB about health and safety issues, the use of language, the discriminatory portrayal of people, concern for children, and portrayals of violence, sex, sexuality and nudity.
 The ASB refers complaints to the Advertising Standards Board for determination.

-- the Advertising Claims Board (ACB) for complaints about the truth, accuracy and legality of advertisements run by a business competitor.
+- the Ad Standards Industry Jury for complaints about the truth, accuracy and legality of advertisements run by a business competitor.

 Complaints about the placement of television advertising are covered by broadcasting industry codes of practice. [link to TV content below]